drkoster/A-Bit/README.md

 ## Acknowledgments

+## Changelog
+## [0.0.1a] Initial working version

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the Apache License 2.0 - see the LICENSE.md file for details